From the Nash--Kuiper Theorem of Isometric Embeddings to the Euler Equations for Steady Fluid Motions: Analogues

 and

 where $P^{ik}$ is the {\em stress-energy tensor}:

-These are just the usual fluid equations with covariant differentiation; see for example Anco {\it et al} \cite{anco} as well as the book of Arnol'd and Khesin \cite{ak}.
-(The idea should not be surprising, since it is building block of the ``matter'' description in general relativity; see Carroll \cite{carroll}.)
+These are just the usual fluid equations with covariant differentiation; see for example Anco {\it et al} \cite{anco} and Arnold--Khesin \cite{ak}.
+The idea should not be surprising, since it is building block of the ``matter'' description in general relativity; see Carroll \cite{carroll}.

-We shall address the following question: given a smooth surface $(M,g)$ isometrically embedded in $\R^3$; that is, given a smooth solution $H_{ij}$ to the Gauss--Codazzi system \eqref{gauss}\eqref{codazzi}, can we define the ``fluid variables'' $\{\rho, v^1, v^2, p\}$ which satisfy the steady Euler equations \eqref{E1}\eqref{E2}?
-We provide one possible link between the PDE systems in {\bf 1.} and {\bf 2.} by first identifying $P^i_j$ in terms of $H^i_j$, then solving for $p, \rho, v_1$ and $v_2$ in order.
+Our question, formulated in terms of PDE, is as follows: \emph{given a smooth solution $H_{ij}$ to the Gauss--Codazzi system \eqref{gauss} and \eqref{codazzi}, look for fluid variables $\{\rho, v, p\}$ which satisfy the steady Euler equations \eqref{E1} and \eqref{E2} on $(M,g)$}.
+That is, we hope to provide a direct link from isometric embedding of surfaces to fluid dynamical PDEs.
+In this section we restrict ourselves to the $C^\infty$-setting; isometric embeddings of weak regularity as in Nash's setting \cite{nash} will be discussed in the subsequent section.